davidgiga1993/mixing-station-docs/docs/custom-actions.md

 In the top section you can change the action type and general config, while in the bottom section you configure the settings for the currently selected `Action Type`.

+This usually means the bottom section defines the exact parameter that will be controlled.

+> It's important to note that only actions and parameters compatible to the current UI/Midi control will be shown!
+> This means you can't for example assign "Mute" to a Midi Fader, or the "Fader" parameter to a button.

 ### "Active" Button

 Defines if this action is currently active.
 This is useful if you want to have a single button/knob to control